 Spring 2 - Charlie and the chocolate factory

 Book: Charlie and the Chocolate Factory Author: Roald Dahl

-This unit is introduced with an exciting visit to Cadbury’s World where children tour the factory, find out how chocolate is created and enjoy tasting a range of delicious chocolate products.
-Back in the classroom, they map the journey from the cocoa pod to the end product, then design and make their own chocolate delights!
+This unit is introduced with an exciting visit from the Chocolate Museum where children find out how chocolate is created and enjoy tasting a range of delicious chocolate products.
+During lessons, they map the journey from the cocoa pod to the end product, then design and make their own chocolate delights!
 The children become mini Scientists when they investigate reversible and irreversible changes and plan and investigate different melting points.

 Summer 1 - The Beatrix Potter Collection

 Fantastic Finish: Art Day focusing on animal habitats and making bird feeders

 Book: The Beatrix Potter Collection Author: Beatrix Potter

 The unit begins with a very exciting visit from Teaching Talons, where the children have the opportunity to observe and handle a range of animals.
 They find out about their different habitats and think about how animals have adapted over time to suit these.
 The children classify plants and animals in different ways and learn about food sources, food chains and the relationship between these.
 In addition to this, they explore the history of Luton and find out why things have changed.

 Fantastic Finish: Tudor Banquet

 Book: Beware the King Author: Stewart Ross